pozhara/The-Last-of-Us-Quiz/README.md

         });
 ```

 Specifically the if fucntion, the sentence stopped appearing.
+The reason for adding the if function is because when the user took the quiz once, the scoreboard showed "Score 0: " and then "Score 1: *actual score*".

 # Deployment